 The GPO Enforced (or No Override) is a setting enforced on a GPO that prevents it from being superseded by other GPOs.

 This setting helps avoid conflicting GPOs with higher precedence in the four-level hierarchy.

 Resultant Set of Policy (RsoP)

-The Resultant Set of Policy (RsoP) is a Microsoft Windows utility that simplifies the Group Policy management and provides capacity planning.
+The Resultant Set of Policy (RsoP) is a Microsoft Windows utility that simplifies the GPO management and provides capacity planning.

 The RsoP is like a report that includes all the group policies within Active Directory applied to all users and computers.